jecho/ksops-operator/README.md

 # ksops-poc, sops for Kubernetes

 ## Overview
-sops for Kubernetes decrypts Kubernetes sops files that can be securely stored along side your code.
+sops for Kubernetes decrypts Kubernetes sops manifest files that can be securely stored along side your code.
 Extends the Kubernetes API by declaring special _customer resource definition_ that extend their Kubernetes counterparts `kind`;
 `Deployment=ConfigDeploymentSops`, `Ingress=ConfigIngressSops`, `Service=ConfigServiceSops` ...

 ### Getting started